Mikma03/Mikma03/README.md

 <p>&nbsp;</p>

-- 🔭 I’m currently working on ... using Machine Learning for business cases and financial markets.
+- 🔭 I’m currently working on ... using Machine Learning for business cases and financial markets --> building quant strategies.
-- 🌱 I’m currently learning ... everything I can about Machine Learning and Deep Learning.
+- 🌱 I’m currently learning ... everything I can about and Deep Learning and DevOps.
-- 👯 I’m looking to collaborate on ... community projects especially related to Deep Learning!
+- 👯 I’m looking to collaborate on ... community projects especially related to quantitative finance combined with public clouds, especially Azure or AWS!
 - 💬 Ask me about ...
-Machine Learning, Microservices or Cloud.
+Machine Learning, Microservices, Cloud or Python.
 - 📫 How to reach me: ...
-[Linkedin](www.linkedin.com/in/mikołaj-maślanka)
+[Linkedin](www.linkedin.com/in/mikołaj-maślanka) or [G-mail](mikolaj.mslanka@gmail.com)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I think I've read every book on artificial intelligence.